All Episodes

 Well, all right.

-What to do in the uh final ninety seconds or so one might be to uh expand just a little bit on the really flowery and sucrose references I was making at the end of we may be left, we may be right, but we should be trying to move the country in an upward direction.
+One might be to expand just a little bit on the really flowery and sucrose references I was making at the end about we may be left, we may be right, but we should be trying to move the country in an upward direction.

-And the answer is it used to be.
+And the answer is, it used to be.

-It used to be uh it used to be possible.
+It used to be possible.

-Uh if they can get their act back together, and in one of the more interesting ironies, the the whole Tea Party movement may scare that wisdom right into them, and we may actually return to a time when the worst thing I would say about any liberal is I think you're mistaken.
+So, I don't know, in wartime, if they can get their act back together, and in one of the more interesting ironies, the whole Tea Party movement may scare that wisdom right into them.

 That's the difference between them and these people.